gallorob/gallorob.github.io/_posts/2021-01-18-thesis-experiments01.md

 </p>

 I sat staring at this graph for a while, trying to understand what was wrong with my experiment.
 Then I reached two possible conclusions:
 1. I was not adding enough noise to the agents.
-After all, the $\mu$ scales the noise vector and the current value was taken from a [different paper](https://arxiv.org/abs/1712.06567) and is a tuneable hyperparameter, so it's not unreasonable that it has to be different for this environment.
+After all, the $$\mu$$ scales the noise vector and the current value was taken from a [different paper](https://arxiv.org/abs/1712.06567) and is a tuneable hyperparameter, so it's not unreasonable that it has to be different for this environment.
 2. The damned variant is unbalanced.
 Don't believe me?
 Check out [this nice summary](http://aagenielsen.dk/tafl_balances.php) from Aage's website: this Tablut variant would easily fall under the "Variant that favours White" category.
 So, what would this mean?
 It would mean that the attacker gets **absolutely wrecked** everytime it plays and can't evolve fast enough to catch up with the defender.
 This would explain the above results as well.

 ## Experiment 03
-So what happens when we set $\mu=0.5$?
+So what happens when we set $$\mu=0.5$$?
 This:

 <p align="center">
   <img src="https://raw.githubusercontent.com/gallorob/gallorob.github.io/main/media/exp01/exp03.png?raw=True" alt="Graph" height="250"/>